chrisprimeomega/OmegaFinder_robot_att/README.md

 #### Includes five main stages
 1. 🤖 Extracting data from the Coingecko ranking - there are 100 cryptocurrencies on each ranking page.
 I statically set the start of data extracting for a specific page.
 2. 🤖 Throwing out cryptos with mcap greater than 5 and less than 1mln - due to the fact that the extraction takes place with an excess, i.e. it may contain cryptos from outside the range that need to be thrown away
-3. 🤖 Throwing away cryptocurrencies created before 2021 - in my opinion, if the project was created over 3 years ago and still has such a small mcap, there is little chance that you can make money on it.
-Of course, I realize that I may miss some gems because of this, but I take it into account.
+3. ~~🤖 Throwing away cryptocurrencies created before 2021 - in my opinion, if the project was created over 3 years ago and still has such a small mcap, there is little chance that you can make money on it.
+Of course, I realize that I may miss some gems because of this, but I take it into account.~~<br>
+*The project pages on Coingecko have changed, so stage 3 has been removed from Workflow.
+At the moment, I have no plans to develop this robot, so the latest update makes the robot work, but if it were to be made professionally, it would have to be more adapted to the current Coingecko website.
+I don't plan on doing that though.*
 4. 👨‍💻 🤖 Manual rejection only based on the chart - I throw the project myself, assessing only its overall chart, the robot's role is to open the project page on Coingecko and center the image on the maximum chart and open a popup with the YES NO options.
 5. 👨‍💻 🤖 Manual rejection based on project assessment - here I delve deeper into the project, go to its website, github, X, etc. The robot's task is only to reopen the page on Coingecko and open the YES/NO popup.